MacCarell/ERR_Tweaks/README.md

+# Posture Bar Mod Config/Textures
+Install [Elden Mod Loader](https://www.nexusmods.com/eldenring/mods/117?tab=files) into your `ELDEN RING/Game` folder, then drag and drop my `Game` folder into your `ELDEN RING` folder, overriding `mod_loader_config.ini`.
+Make sure you are playing in Borderless Windowed mode, otherwise you will run into issues.
+It's generally better than fullscreen anyway.
+  - All credit to Mordrog for the [Posture Bar Mod](https://www.nexusmods.com/eldenring/mods/3405/?tab=description)
+    - Download it from Nexus and endorse so he gets those sweet donation points for cash.
+  - I have included the `.xcf` files for use with GIMP if you want to edit them at all yourself.

 # Latest update supported (1.0.5E)
 ## DISCLAIMERS
 - **!!
 Before replacing files, ensure I have updated this repo to the latest edition of Reforged.**